Basics of AUD

 Insomnia can do damage beyond just making you feel tired.
 Lack of sleep can lead to an increased risk for many health problems, including diabetes, heart disease, and obesity.
 It can also lead to depression.

 Some people drink alcohol to help them feel drowsy.
 And although alcohol can be a sedative that slows down brain activity, research reveals that alcohol generally has a negative effect on overall sleep quality.
-Studies show that insomnia affects between 35 and 70% of individuals who use alcohol5.
+Studies show that insomnia affects between 35 and 70% of individuals who use alcohol.

 Insomnia and sleep disturbance can also be a common symptom of alcohol withdrawal.
-It is estimated that between 36 and 72% of people in early alcohol recovery experience insomnia6.
+It is estimated that between 36 and 72% of people in early alcohol recovery experience insomnia.
 Sleep problems can continue for months or longer when recovering from AUD.

 Read more: Alcohol and Sleep